-Itching is a symptom we have all experienced but cannot easily describe or define.
+Itching is a symptom we have all experienced.
+Nevertheless, itching can be difficult for a person to describe to others.
 While itching symptoms vary, it typically leads to a peculiarly uncomfortable skin sensation.
 It may feel as if something is crawling on (or in) your skin.
-Itching can be diffuse (generalized) or localized -- all over or confined to a specific spot -- and there are many causes of diffuse and localized itching.
+Itching can be diffuse (generalized all over the body) or localized -- all over or confined to a specific spot -- and there are many causes of diffuse and localized itching.
 Itching symptoms can be associated with

 A review of our Patient Comments indicated that people with itching may also have coexisting symptoms.
 One patient reported a sensation of something crawling on her skin, while another mentioned a feeling of something moving in his blood.
 Sometimes cramping and blistering accompany the itching.
 A couple of patients noted that taking certain medications caused itching while other medications calmed their itching.
 Read on to learn more about itching symptoms in our Patient Comments.

 Other causes of itch

 Children's Health: 11 Pictures of Common Skin Rashes

 What causes skin rashes in children?
 See which chemicals in your home could be causing your child's skin rash, irritated skin,...